Mental Health & Addiction Intervention Services

 Who should be at an addiction intervention?

 The number of people at an addiction intervention will depend on the individual and the situation.
-Generally, it is recommended to have a small group of people who are close to the individual, such as family members, friends, and other supportive people in their life.
+Professional interventionists recommend having a small group of people who are close to the individual, such as family members, friends, and other supportive people in their life.
 It is important to make sure that everyone present is on the same page and understands the purpose of the intervention.

 How do I set up a mental health or addiction intervention?

 Setting up an addiction intervention can be a difficult process.
-It is important to get help from a professional who has experience in addiction interventions.
-At Fountain Hills Recovery, we can help to create a plan for the intervention and provide guidance on how to approach the situation.
+It is important to get help from an addiction intervention specialist who has experience in this process.
+At Fountain Hills Recovery, our intervention specialists for addiction can help to create a plan for you and provide guidance on how to approach the situation.